AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 > [!IMPORTANT]
 > When you start the debugging, VSCode starts the watch build commands in separate terminals.
 To interpret the terminal
 > output correctly, VSCode relies on [problem matchers][vscode-problem-matcher-docs].
-Since ESBuild is not supported by
+Since Rspack is not supported by
-> VSCode by default, you need to install the [ESBuild Problem Matchers][esbuild-problem-matcher-extension] extension to
+> VSCode by default, you need to install the [TypeScript + Webpack Problem Matchers][tsl-problem-matcher-extension]
-> make able VSCode to parse its output.
+> extension to make able VSCode to parse its output (Rspack has webpack-compatible output).
-> Without this extension, VSCode cannot recognize when ESBuild completes its build or encounters errors.
+> Without this extension, VSCode cannot recognize when Rspack completes its build or encounters errors.
 This results in
 > an endless run, preventing the opening of the Extension Development Host.

 ## Creating a production build